 The best products to unclog scalp hair follicles are medicated cleansers and creams that contain salicylic acid, AKA beta-hydroxy acid.
 Salicylic acid cleansers and creams can unclog the scalp skin pores and significantly reduce the risk for scalp "acne."
 There would need to add to the scalp treatment cream and shampoo some oral antibiotics (minocycline).

 Scalp pimples aren't just a nuisance.
 When left untreated for too long, these bumps can grow and turn into cysts, which may need to be professionally trained and have the potential to cause scarring.
 Whatever your treatment route, you will have to be patient.
 Pimples on the scalp are exceptionally stubborn and can be tough to heal.
 Here are some ways you can get your breakouts under control.

 Leave pimples alone

 The first thing is never to touch, pick, squeeze, poke, or scratch at your pimples, even if the temptation is high.
 Picking at blemishes can spread germs and dirt from your hands to the affected area; it can also cause the bacteria to spread and exacerbate existing breakouts.
 You'll also want to be careful when washing and brushing your hair; don't apply too much pressure, or irritation can occur.
-Picking acne on the scalp can lead to further infections that lead to larger problems such as hair loss and scarring.
+Picking acne on the scalp can lead to further infections that lead to more significant hair loss and scarring problems.

 Incorporate products that contain salicylic acid

-Some of the best products on the market to unclog scalp hair follicles are medicated cleansers and creams that contain salicylic acid.
+Some of the best products to unclog scalp hair follicles are medicated cleansers and creams containing salicylic acid.
 Salicylic acid can unclog the scalp skin pores and significantly reduce the risk of scalp acne.
 It is also known to help treat dandruff and other scalp conditions.

 How to use MDacne medicated salicylic acid 2% cleanser for scalp acne?